Mohammadreza-Tatlari/Document-Collection/Zabbix-7-notes/Zabbix-7-course.md

 ### 27 - Log File Monitoring ApacheNginx HTTP Status Codes ###
-Monitoring Log files - HTTP status COdes of an Apache or Nginx web server. <br>
+Monitoring Log files - HTTP status Codes of an Apache or Nginx web server. <br>
 * we can adapt this feature to monitor production webserver.

-there are some steps to be able to read logs from web-servers on devices. <br>
+there are some steps needed to be able to read logs from web-servers on devices. <br>
-firstly we are trying the access log on zabbix-server itself.
+firstly we are trying to the access log on zabbix-server itself.

 to monitor logs from these services (ie: nginx):
 1. we should first located the log files that are on Linux, which are usually in: <br>